ez80/84-CE-Documentation/tut-introtoassembly.rst

 If this doesn't work, try again to make sure you followed each step of the tutorial again.
 You can also post for help on the forums here: http://cemetech.net.

-*In next lesson we'll dive right into learning ASM.*
+*In next lesson we'll dive right into learning assembly.*